JasonHoangTran/jasonhoangtran.github.io/README.md

 # jasonhoangtran.github.io
-A website that displays my resume and projects
+A website that displays my resume and projects.
+Currently developing a hotel operations request tracker.